iustin/corydalis/docs/index.md

 Corydalis is also an image viewer, designed to work across and understand your entire photo collection; the desktop-only viewers (e.g. Geeqie) are folder-based, not collection-based.
+Corydalis allow searching based on various criteria across the collection, and filtered viewing of images along the same lines.

 Originally, I wrote it as I'm not able to keep post-processing up with the amount of RAW pictures I take; additionally there is a lot of cruft accumulating over time.
-It evolved to be an image viewer as I needed one that both understands the entire collection, and can export (as a web application) the pictures stored on your storage to desktop and mobile clients - I want the ease of viewing/browsing pictures in a browser, without having to upload my photos to the cloud.
+It evolved to be an image viewer as I needed one that both understands the entire collection, and can serve (as a web application) the pictures stored on your storage to desktop and mobile clients - I want the ease of viewing/browsing pictures in a browser, without having to upload my photos to the cloud.